Cancel anytime

 Threats

-- Increased competition from larger carriers
+- Increased competition from other shipping lines

-- Economic downturns affecting trade volumes
+- Economic downturns impacting trade volumes

 - Regulatory changes and environmental regulations